python/cpython/Doc/library/exceptions.rst

 .. exception:: AttributeError

-   Raised when an attribute reference or assignment fails.
+   Raised when an attribute reference (see :ref:`attribute-references`) or assignment fails.
 (When an object does not support attribute references or attribute assignments at all, :exc:`TypeError` is raised.)

-   .. % xref to attribute reference?

 .. exception:: EOFError

    Raised when one of the built-in functions (:func:`input` or :func:`raw_input`) hits an end-of-file condition (EOF) without reading any data.
-(N.B.: the :meth:`read` and :meth:`readline` methods of file objects return an empty string when they hit EOF.)
+(N.B.: the :meth:`file.read` and :meth:`file.readline` methods return an empty string when they hit EOF.)

-   .. % XXXJH xrefs here
-   .. % XXXJH xrefs here

 .. exception:: FloatingPointError